zytelabs/claude-webscraping-skills/README.md

 # claude-webscraping-skills

-A collection of awesome Claude skills and other tools to assist your web-scraping needs.
+A collection of claude skills and other tools to assist your web-scraping needs.

 ----